MediaSavvy/MediaSavvy/Wiki/Hacking-Tools-and-Software.md

 - [XSStrike](https://github.com/s0md3v/XSStrike) - Similar to Burp Suite (which is freemium), can extract session cookies in .json format.

 ## Cryptography / Passwords

+- [Evilginx](https://github.com/kgretzky/evilginx2) - Man-in-the-middle attack framework used for the bypass of 2-factor authentication.

 - [xortool](https://github.com/hellman/xortool) - A tool to analyze multi-byte XOR cipher.